id-Software/Quake-III-Arena/rend2-readme.txt

 -------------------------------------------------------------------------------

   - Compatible with most vanilla Quake 3 mods.
-  - Faster than original renderer on modern GPUs.
   - HDR Rendering, and support for HDR lightmaps
   - Tone mapping and auto-exposure.
   - Cascaded shadow maps.